Queensland Solar Rebate 2026

 Do I need to apply for the QLD solar rebate?

 No separate application is needed.
-The federal STC rebate is automatically applied as a point-of-sale discount by your CEC-accredited installer.
+The federal STC rebate is automatically applied as a point-of-sale discount by your SAA-accredited (formerly CEC) installer.
 Just ensure your quote shows the STC discount applied.